cbueth/infomeasure/docs/getting_started.md

 This will automatically install all the necessary dependencies as specified in the [`pyproject.toml`](https://github.com/cbueth/infomeasure/blob/main/pyproject.toml) file.
-It is recommended to use a virtual environment, e.g. using [`conda`](https://conda.io/projects/conda/en/latest), [`mamba`](https://mamba.readthedocs.io/en/latest) or [`micromamba`](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html)
+It is recommended to use a virtual environment, e.g., using [`conda`](https://conda.io/projects/conda/en/latest), [`mamba`](https://mamba.readthedocs.io/en/latest) or [`micromamba`](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html)